Michael112233/Michael112233.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an third-year undergraduated university student(2021.09-2025.06) in Sun Yat-sen University in China, majoring in Software Engineering.
+I am currently a third-year university student(2021.09-2025.06) in Sun Yat-sen University in China, majoring in Software Engineering.

 For More Information
 ======